athey3/koha-plugin-updatemarcfield/README.md

 This plugin provides a way to append data fields in Koha MARC records optionally based on a regex criteria.
 It also provides the ability to delete data fields based on a regex expression.

 ## Usage
 The plugin expects a CSV file with the following format as input.
+A header line is required.

 biblionumber,data_field,ind1,ind2,criteria_subfield,criteria,sub-field codes[,..]